Back

 Most expats will also have access to a 24-hour pharmacy (eczane) where a lot of prescription medicines can be administered over the counter by a pharmacist, and are cheap to buy.

 Expats who have lived in Turkey for over a year, and have paid taxes, are entitled to public healthcare.
-However, most tend to opt for an international healthcare insurance policy so that they can attend private facilities instead.
+However, most tend to opt for international medical insurance for expats so that they can attend private facilities instead.

 Turkey Currency